nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Thursday 3-Nov-2022

+Finished off the Rotate 3x3 Matrix code challenge from yesterday.
+Added a feature where it would rotate other sizes including non-equal sized rows and columns, so long as the input matrix x and y are 3 or longer.

+Walked through some documentation about deploying a server-side Node.js app to Azure.
+Documentation is pretty good and there is now a VS Code Extension (several actually) for Azure.
+It's worth noting that full Linux-based, Express.js server applications are supported, and MongoDB can be part of the Web App solution, too.
+This could work well for Lingo Bingo.

 ## Wednesday 2-Nov-2022

 Took some time out to attend a Microsoft Reactor presentation on Rust (of all things).
 Key takeaways: